testillano/h2agent/README.md

 To print accumulated statistics you can send UDP message 'STATS' or stop/interrupt the process.

 [--name <name>]
-  Application name.
-It maybe used to prefix metrics families, so consider the use of compatible names in case that prometheus is not disabled.
+  Application/process name.
+Used in prometheus metrics 'source' label.
 Defaults to 'udp-server-h2client'.

 -k|--udp-socket-path <value>
   UDP unix socket path.